Rushavvv/Paaila/README.md

 # PDF Chatbot

 A web-based chatbot that allows users to upload PDFs and ask questions about the document.
-The chatbot uses Google Vertex AI Generative API via LangChain to generate answers from PDF content.
+The chatbot uses a local pretrained Llama3.2 model via LangChain to generate answers from PDF content.
 The frontend displays responses in a modern chat-bubble interface similar to WhatsApp or Instagram.

 ---